 Speak with A Qualified Child Abuse Defense Attorney Today

 There is not a one size fits all defense for child abuse.
-These case are driven by their facts and individual circumstances.
+These cases are driven by their facts and individual circumstances.
 It is important to know the facts of your case before formulating the defense.

 While these matters seem simple and straight forward, it requires a skilled attorney to look at the facts and craft the best defense possible.
 If you are charged with an assault type case in Aurora or the Denver Metro Area, request a consultation today.

 We are open during regular business hours, and we will stay late and be available on the weekends if necessary.
 Schedule a free consultation with an Child Abuse Defense Attorney from the Lawrence Law Firm.
 We are ready, willing, and able to represent you.